The Foundation for Rehabilitation Psychology 2017 Annual Report

 Endowment Fund Management

-The Foundation for Rehabilitation Psychology works with the Columbus Foundation, a large community foundation, to manage the operational aspects of our endowment.
-Their low fees minimize expenses and allow the Foundation to function without paid staff.
-The Columbus Foundation offers over 70 years of experience and manages over $1.5 billion in assets.
-They have expertise in planned giving and can consult with donors for gifting via their wills, life insurance policies, retirement funds and other estate planning vehicles.
-The addition of the capacity to set up automatic monthly contributions to FRP has enhanced donation options.
+The Foundation for Rehabilitation Psychology works with the Columbus Foundation, a large community foundation, to manage the FRP endowment.
+Their low fees minimize expenses and their organizational structure enables the Foundation to operate without paid staff.
+The Columbus Foundation has over 70 years of experience and manages over $1.5 billion in assets.
+They provide expertise in planned giving and can consult with donors for gifting via their wills, life insurance policies, retirement funds and other estate planning vehicles.
+The Columbus Foundation also enables automatic monthly contributions to FRP.

-The Columbus Foundation maintains the “Foundation for Rehabilitation Psychology Organization Endowment Fund (2306)” with assets of $119,000 at the end of 2016.
-The Foundation maintains a checking account for small expenses; the balance at the end of 2016 was $3600.
+The Columbus Foundation maintains the “Foundation for Rehabilitation Psychology Organization Endowment Fund (2306)” with assets of $134,000 at the end of 2017.
+The Foundation maintains a checking account for expenses; the balance at the end of 2017 was $7,400.

 The Board of Directors extends a sincere Thank You to our generous donors: